vincenzooo/EA/README.md

-and calculate the effective area of a nested shell telescope, where shells are grouped by coating and partial effective area of each group is calculated. pass arguments separated by spaces without any space inside the single argument.
+and calculate the effective area of a nested shell telescope, where shells are grouped by coating and partial effective area of each group is calculated. pass arguments separated by spaces (without any space inside the single argument).
-Don't use any delimiter for strings (see examples for sintax).
+Don't use any delimiter for strings (see example below).

 Notes
 ----------
-This is version for server, that is assumed to take care of folder structure.
+An online GUI with extended XML capabilities is available at http://hea-www.harvard.edu/WTD/ from which this code is derived.
+Server is assumed to take care of folder structure and code has a fixed folder structure.
 It assumes the output folder is existing.and contains (see below for description of formats) :
 * one text file with layers information for each coating